 Following an undergraduate degree, an optometrist completes 4-5 years of training at a School of Optometry before they obtain their professional designation as a Doctor of Optometry.

-The last O of the eye care team is the ophthalmologist.
-An ophthalmologist, also called an eye MD, is a medical doctor who has had specialized training in the management of eye disease.
+Let’s look at another O of the eye care team – the ophthalmologist.
+An ophthalmologist, also called an eye MD, is a medical doctor who has had specialized training in the management of eye diseases.

 Following a 4-year undergraduate degree, an ophthalmologist spends 4-5 years in medical school to become a physician, then an additional 5 years of specialized training to become an ophthalmologist.
 Those who subspecialize in a specific area of eye disease take an additional 1-3 years of training beyond this.